 Each Field Day group should generate a formal message to their ARRL Section Manager or Section Emergency Coordinator.
 This message should include the group's name, their location for Field Day, and the number of ARES members participating in the event.
 Most Section Managers make special provisions to have these messages handled during the regularly scheduled section traffic or ARES nets.
 Since it may mean that your group may have to take one of your stations away from operating normal Field Day contacts, your group is awarded the 100-point bonus for taking the time to pass this message.
+Messages claimed under this bonus must be in either standard NTS or ICS-213 format (or have the equivalent content).
 To claim this bonus, you must submit a copy of the formal message with your Field Day entry.
 Note: The Section Manager message does not count as one of the 10 messages for bonus points.